rwblokzijl/Msc-thesis-EuroToken/thesis.md

 \label{offline_trial}
 \end{figure}

-There is room for improvement in the practicality of off-line transfer of data between two devices.
+There is some room for improvement in the practicality of off-line transfer of data between two devices.
 We found the process of creating a Peer-to-Peer Bluetooth connection between two mobile devices somewhat cumbersome.
 And the system would greatly benefit in usability from proximity based data transfer via NFC.

 Regardless of the possibilities for improvement, the trail successfully showed the viability of off-line transfer.
-It shows the potential of the EuroToken system to act as a disaster proof payment system that remains functional at any distance from civilisation and during any disaster that would wipe out global communication infrastructure.
+It shows the potential of the EuroToken system to act as a disaster proof payment system that remains functional far away from civilisation and during any disaster that would wipe out global communication infrastructure.

-The user trades the risk of deferring transaction validation until they connect to the network again for off-line transfers which allow for an instantaneous transfer of funds, without requiring a connection to anyone in the rest of the network in order to perform the initial transfer.

-Exploring the possibilities of reducing the transaction risk between initial transfer and transaction finalisation is an interesting topic for future research.
-Using reputation systems or digital identity solutions combined with judicial accountability, the risk could potentially be reduced to near 0.
+The user trades the risk of deferring transaction validation until they connect to the network again for off-line transfers.
+This allows for instantaneous transfer of funds, without requiring a connection to anyone in the rest of the network in order to perform the initial transfer.
+Possibilities of reducing the transaction risk between initial transfer and transaction finalisation is an interesting topic for future research.
+Using reputation systems or digital identity solutions combined with judicial accountability, the risk could potentially be reduced significantly.

 In order to prevent double spending, the current implementation of the protocol disallows the re-spending of transactions that have not first been finalised.
 In order to provide a full disaster mode, re-spending funds without full transaction validation by the network is a must.
 This could be achieved by expanding the protocol to enable the settling of multi-hop transfers.
-Like the original off-line transfer system, this would require the 2nd receiver to accept the risk, that both of the peers that their transaction depends on have double spent.
-When performing the initial off-line transaction, they would receive all the blocks necessary to finalise all transactions before it with the gateways of the 2 peers before them.
+This would require the each consecutive receiver to accept more risk than the one before, as they are vulnerable to the double spending of all unfinalised transactions before.

 ## Scalability in network size

 In order for the EuroToken system to be able to function at the scale of the eurozone, the ability to scale is crucial.
-In order to evaluate how the system performs as the number of users grows, we performed the following experiments.
+In order to evaluate how the system performs as the number of users grows, we performed a number of experiments.

-We adapted the Python implementation to simulate the network as it grows.
-We configured a set number of nodes to continuously transact with one another and performed check-ins with their gateway whenever they had received a set number of transactions.
-The nodes chose random transaction partners for each transaction and check pointed with their gateway after every 4 transactions.
+We adapted the Python implementation to simulate the network at various sizes.
+We configured a set number of nodes to continuously transact with one another and perform checkpoints with their validator whenever they had received a set number of transactions.
+The nodes chose random transaction partners for each transaction and checkpointed with their gateway after every 4 transactions.
 In order to assess the scalability of the network, we ran several experiments where we varied the number of transaction nodes in the network.
 For each transaction we measured the time taken for each node to validate the transaction and how